EeethB/bc-data-task/README.md

   1. Final form

       i.
 My preferred form for communication is R Markdown, and I believe it would be appropriate here.
-I would likely write a static report to be published/distributed, but R Markdown also allows for a document to be easily turned into a set of slides or an interactive Shiny document if a live presentation or interactive dashboard is more appropriate.
+I would write a static report to be published/distributed, but R Markdown also allows for a document to be easily turned into a set of slides or an interactive Shiny document if a live presentation or interactive dashboard is more appropriate.

       ii.
 The resulting document would at least contain:

             a.
 The average purchase rate, defined as the number of transactions per member, for the entire time frame in question.

             b.
-Some sort of plot showing the purchase rate over time in smaller time increments.
+A plot showing the purchase rate over time in smaller time increments.
 This would show the general direction that the purchasing rate was moving over time.

             c.
-Another plot, perhaps a boxplot or a beeswarm, that would reveal changes in the distribution of purchasers.
+An additional plot, perhaps a boxplot or a beeswarm, that would reveal changes in the distribution of purchasers.
+This could answer important questions, such as, "Are all users buying more, or are a few users buying enough to drive up the whole average?"
             This would show, for example, that if purchase rate is increasing, is it all users buying more, or is it a few users buying much more.

       iii.
 Other aspects that I would explore and include, if they were compelling, are: